pfgithub/scpl/docs/actions/getitemfromlist.md

 ## Get Item from List / getitemfromlist (internally `is.workflow.actions.getitemfromlist`)

+## description
+### summary
+Returns one or more items from the list passed as input.
+You can get the first item, the last item, a random item, the item at a particular index, or items in a range of indexes.

 ### usage
 `getitemfromlist get=[string <${strInfo}>] index=[string number] getitemsfromindex=[string number] toindex=[string number]`